-Welcome to Our School
+Welcome to Our district

 There's nothing we enjoy more than sharing the good news about our wonderful students and staff members.
 And we have a lot of great things to share!
 Read all about student and faculty awards and accomplishments, past happenings, upcoming events, and so much more.

 The superintendent’s proposed budget was approved by the board of education and presented to the board of selectmen.
 It is currently under consideration by the Ridgefield Board of Finance (BOF).
 Please note that the town budget (which includes the proposed BOE Budget) will be subject to a public hearing on March 27 at 7:30 p.m. in the Town Hall large conference room.
 This is an additional opportunity for you to speak and share your views.
 We believe our budget request is both fiscally responsible and advances teaching and learning in our schools.
 We hope you will come out and support the budget at the town referendum in May.
 If you have any questions, please contact us.

 The RPS library media specialists have created a great new website, “Media Literacy in Our Schools,” that focuses on “determining authority, accuracy, currency, and bias as it applies to sources and search skills for our students.”
 The site includes helpful links, how to use the five Ws (who, what, when, where, and why), interesting tricks to spot fake news, lesson plans, and more to empower our students with ever strengthening media literacy skills.

 "Information literacy is a core component to the curriculum our librarians teach, and our teachers embed within core instruction.
 We are rolling out a common professional learning experience for teachers at all schools on media literacy—essentially how to critically analyze news stories to determine if a story is true or not," explained Dr. Robert Miller, district technology director.